IronNation/projects-and-datathings/README.md

 # projects-and-datathings

 * Check out data!
+* Identify problems your community is facing.
 * Check out project ideas!
-* Add a project idea by making a PR.
+* Add a project idea by making a pull request.

+Hop over to the slack channel to discuss team formation!

 Feel free to add links to data that moves you: